 Acadian employs various silviculture treatments, which management believes increase the long-term value of its timberlands.
-These include planting, and softwood release and timber stand improvement treatments.
+These include planting, softwood release and timber stand improvement treatments.

-Strategic acquisitions
+Strategic Acquisitions

 Acadian continues to consider opportunistic timberland acquisitions.
-Acadian may participate, along with institutional investors, in partnerships, consortia and other investment opportunities targeting acquisitions that suit Acadian's profile.
 There can be no guarantee that an acquisition will be undertaken, or, if an acquisition is undertaken, its terms or timing.